Hetch Hetchy Reservoir and Water System

 Owned by the city of San Francisco, Hetch Hetchy Reservoir provides water to 2.7 million residents and businesses in the San Francisco Bay Area.

-Due to its high-altitude location at 3,900 feet above sea level and its snowmelt-fed water supply, water from Hetch Hetchy Reservoir behind O’Shaughnessy Dam does not require filtration.
+Perched 3,900 feet above sea level, the reservoir’s snowmelt-fed water supply does not require filtration.
 The water is delivered by a gravity-based system and aqueduct to the Bay Area.

-According to the San Francisco Public Utilities Commission, Hetch Hetchy Reservoir can store as much as 117 billion gallons for the Hetch Hetchy Regional Water System, which serves San Francisco, Santa Clara, Alameda and San Mateo counties.
-Twenty of San Francisco Public Utilities Commission’s 26 wholesale customers around the Bay Area rely on the Hetch Hetchy Regional Water System for more than 60 percent of their drinking water.
+The reservoir can store as much as 117 billion gallons for the Hetch Hetchy Regional Water System, which serves San Francisco, Santa Clara, Alameda and San Mateo counties.
+Twenty of the San Francisco Public Utilities Commission’s 26 wholesale customers rely on the High Sierra reservoir for more than 60 percent of their drinking water.

-San Francisco voters have demonstrated their opposition to finding an alternative water and power source (Hetchy Hetchy also generates electricity for the city).
-Voters rejected a 2012 proposition that would have funded an $8 million study on how best to drain the valley.
+San Francisco voters have opposed an alternative water and power source (Hetchy Hetchy also generates electricity for the city).
+They rejected a 2012 proposition that would have funded an $8 million study on how best to drain the valley.
 A separate vote would have been required on whether to demolish O’Shaughnessy Dam.

-Different presidential administrations also have tried to address the issue, including those under Franklin Delano Roosevelt, Ronald Reagan and George W. Bush.
-In 2007, the Bush administration attempted to allocate funds to study removing the dam and restoring the valley.
+Different presidential administrations also have tried to address the issue, including of Franklin Delano Roosevelt, Ronald Reagan and George W. Bush.
+In 2007, the Bush administration tried funding a study on removing the dam and restoring the valley, but Sen. Dianne Feinstein, a former mayor of San Francisco serving on the Senate appropriations committee, killed the proposal.

-In 2016, a Tuolumne County Superior Court judge dismissed the lawsuit, saying Restore Hetch Hetchy’s arguments were preempted by the Raker Act.
+In 2016, a Tuolumne County Superior Court judge dismissed the lawsuit, saying the Raker Act preempted Restore Hetch Hetchy’s arguments.
 The judge also noted the provision of the state Constitution used to support the arguments to remove the dam was not passed until 1928 — five years after the dam was built.

 Restore Hetch Hetchy’s subsequent appeal to the ruling was rejected by an appellate court and the California Supreme Court in 2018.